Does My Coworker Have a Right to Proselytize at Work? | Mann & Elias

 RELIGION IN THE WORKPLACE

-Every American has the right to worship as they please or not to worship at all, and your right to religious freedom is protected by the Constitution.
-The right is also protected in the 1964 Civil Rights Act.
-This law makes it illegal for employers to discriminate against people on the basis of religion.
+Every American has the right to worship as they please or not worship at all, and the Constitution protects your right to religious freedom.
+The right is also covered in the 1964 Civil Rights Act.
+This law makes it illegal for employers to discriminate against people based on religion.
 In short, you cannot be denied employment, promotion, or other opportunities because of your faith.

 If you believe you have experienced religious discrimination in Los Angeles, then you should hire a Los Angeles workplace lawyer.
 A Los Angeles employee rights lawyer can provide you with the insight and guidance you need to hold your employer accountable.